ananthanryn/ktu-mon/README.md

 We use Visual Studio Code for development and recommend you to use it as well.

 You should have Python 3.11 or above.
-We recommennd working with a virtual environment to isolate the packages.
+We recommend working with a virtual environment to isolate the packages.

 You can install ```virtualenv``` for that purpose